-The first explicitly fascist movements in Romania were the Italian-Romanian National Fascist Movement led by Elena Bacaloglu and the National Romanian Fascists (FNR), led by D. C. Pădeanu.
+The first explicitly fascist movements in Romania were the Italian–Romanian National Fascist Movement led by Elena Bacaloglu and the National Romanian Fascists (FNR), led by D. C. Pădeanu.
 Both looked to Mussolini’s Italy for inspiration and support, and Bacaloglu’s organization merged with FNR in late 1922.
 The Fascists grew briefly in popularity over the next two years, with one police report estimating FNR’s membership numbers in the tens of thousands.
 Leadership struggles destroyed the organization, however, and its members soon joined other ultranationalist causes.
 FNR publications emphasized radical social reforms that included universal literacy, industrialization, new roads and train lines, and a corporatist economic agenda.
-Fascists talked about ‘saving the Fatherland’ and of securing the hegemony of ethnic Romanians in the state, but in contrast to the fascist elite Mussolini promised to create, FNR propagandists humbly allied themselves with ‘needy Romanians’.
+Fascists talked about “saving the Fatherland” and of securing the hegemony of ethnic Romanians in the state, but in contrast to the fascist elite Mussolini promised to create, FNR propagandists humbly allied themselves with “needy Romanians.”

-Other right-wing groups, such as Constantin Pancu’s Guard of the National Conscience, Romanian Action, and A. C. Cuza’s National Christian Defence League (LANC), also ignored the Italian rhetoric about new men.
+Other right-wing groups, such as Constantin Pancu’s Guard of the National Conscience, Romanian Action, and A. C. Cuza’s National Christian Defense League (LANC), also ignored the Italian rhetoric about new men.
 Articles in the Guard’s newspaper focused on the threat of Bolshevism and on protecting worker’s rights.
-Romanian Action publications, on the other hand, fixated on excluding Jews and other ‘foreigners’ from universities, businesses, and public life.
+Romanian Action publications, in contrast, fixated on excluding Jews and other “foreigners” from universities, businesses, and public life.
 LANC was by far the largest organization on the Romanian extreme right during the 1920s.
-It too focused primarily on attacking Jews and Bolsheviks, but maintained close ties with and recommended texts by antisemites in France, Germany, Hungary and the United States.
+It too focused primarily on attacking Jews and Bolsheviks, but maintained close ties with and recommended texts by anti-Semites in France, Germany, Hungary, and the United States.
 Cuza also adopted the swastika in 1922, a year after the German National Socialists, but claimed that it was an ancient symbol of salvation without acknowledging any Nazi connection.
 LANC’s program during the 1920s was a negative one, emphasizing the Jewish peril and Cuza’s struggle against it without articulating any positive vision of what the organization might offer the country if it came to power.

 Romanian observers were nonetheless well aware that Italian fascists were dedicated to creating new men.
-In his 1927 study of fascism, the renowned sociologist Petre Andrei equated Mussolini’s new man with Nietzsche’s übermensch.
-According to Mussolini, Andrei wrote, ‘the fascist hero, who has the right and the duty to lead others, will be produced gradually through the awakening of the spirit of the people and through social and biological transformations.
-This is thus an activist and aristocratic ideology’.
-Though he never mentioned them explicitly here, Andrei’s major concern was a large antisemitic student movement that had tormented Romanian universities since December 1922.
-Andrei was an outspoken critic of the student violence and he lived in such fear of revenge that he committed suicide when the Legion came to power.
+In his 1927 study of fascism, the renowned sociologist Petre Andrei equated Mussolini’s new man with Friedrich Nietzsche’s Übermensch.
+According to Mussolini, Andrei wrote, “the fascist hero, who has the right and the duty to lead others, will be produced gradually through the awakening of the spirit of the people and through social and biological transformations.
+This is thus an activist and aristocratic ideology.”
+Though he never mentioned them explicitly here, Andrei’s major concern was a large anti-Semitic student movement that had tormented Romanian universities since December 1922.
+Andrei was an outspoken critic of the student violence, and he lived in such fear of revenge that he committed suicide when the Legion came to power.
 Andrei noted that young people in particular found Fascism attractive, and suggested that the same desire for establishing themselves motivated both Italian Fascists and Romanian youth.

-Youth and Purity, 1922–1928
+Youth and purity, 1922–28

 The students claimed that their goal was to limit the number of Jews allowed to study at Romanian universities, but they also referred to themselves as heroes, hinting at a concept of new men that would become explicit several years later.
 The lyrics of a song published in the student movement’s newspaper in May 1923 argued that the students could save the nation because of their youth and purity: